brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Downloading for offline viewing involves these basic steps:

 1. Choose the media selections to be downloaded.
-1. Create an `NSArray<AVMediaSelection *>` of your media selections, and set as the value for `primaryContentConfiguration.mediaSelections` on your `AVAssetDownloadConfiguration`
+1. Create an `[AVMediaSelection]` array of your media selections, and set as the value for `primaryContentConfiguration.mediaSelections` on your `AVAssetDownloadConfiguration`
 1. You can use the `offlineVideoToken:assetDownloadTask:willDownloadVariants:` delegate method to verify which variants will be downloaded.
 1. Track download progress using the `offlineVideoToken:assetDownloadTask:didProgressTo:` of the `BCOVOfflineVideoManagerDelegate` protocol.